WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/client-applications.md

 ![]({{ site.baseurl }}{% link web-services-guide/images/image14.png %})

 Enterprise WSDLs refer to the DIME attachment specification to send documents along with SOAP traffic.
-DIME is required up to and including Enterprise Server 7.x.
-Since Enterprise Server 8.0 it is possible to move away from DIME and use the *Transfer Server* instead to send documents directly over HTTP.
-This is faster in execution and easier to integrate than DIME and therefore clients are encouraged to use the Transfer Server.
+Aside to DIME the *Transfer Server* can be used to send documents directly over HTTP.
+DIME is faster when lots of small files must be transferred for one service call.
+DIME is only available for SOAP clients.
+The *Transfer Server* is easier to integrate and uses less memory at server side compared to DIME.

 When your solution is written in PHP, you can use helper classes shipped with Enterprise Server.
 When your solution -always- runs on the -same- server machine (as the Enterprise Server) you can use the *PHP service helper classes*.